-Economic data on the deep-water shrimp fishery
+2.1.
+The economic data on the deep-water shrimp fishery

 Economic data were obtained by questionnaires under the Data Collection Regulation.
-In particular, data were collected on capacity (number of vessels, gross tonnage, engine power and average age), landings in weight and value, effort (in fishing days, kw days and gross tonnage days), employment (total employment, full-time employment, part-time employment and fulltime equivalents), revenues, costs and fuel consumption (income, crew cost, fuel cost, operational cost, capital cost, fixed cost, repair and maintenance and fuel volume consumed) and the financial position.
+In particular, it is collected data on capacity (number of vessels, gross tonnage, engine power and average age), landings in weight and value, effort (in fishing days, Kwdays and GTdays), employment (total employment, full-time employment, part-time employment and full time equivalents), revenues, costs and fuel consumption (income, crew cost, fuel cost, operational cost, capital cost, fixed cost, repair and maintenance and fuel volume consumed) and the financial position.